christine-malloy/case-study-vitality/arch/db/db_summary.md

 ## Diagram

-For a detailed diagram and comprehensive documentation of the database infrastructure, see [db_architecture.md](./db_architecture.md).
+For a detailed diagram and comprehensive documentation of the database infrastructure, see the [Database Architecture Documentation](./).

 ## Benefits